Impredicativity: History

 Solomon Feferman provides a historical review of predicativity, connecting it to current outstanding research problems.

-The vicious circle principle was suggested by Henri Poincaré (1905-6, 1908) and Bertrand Russell in the wake of the paradoxes as a requirement on legitimate set specifications.
+The vicious circle principle was suggested by Henri Poincaré (1905–6, 1908) and Bertrand Russell in the wake of the paradoxes as a requirement on legitimate set specifications.
 Sets that do not meet the requirement are called impredicative.

 The first modern paradox appeared with Cesare Burali-Forti's 1897 A question on transfinite numbers and would become known as the Burali-Forti paradox.
-Cantor had apparently discovered the same paradox in his (Cantor's) "naive" set theory and this become known as Cantor's paradox.
+Georg Cantor had apparently discovered the same paradox in his (Cantor's) "naive" set theory and this become known as Cantor's paradox.
 Russell's awareness of the problem originated in June 1901 with his reading of Frege's treatise of mathematical logic, his 1879 Begriffsschrift; the offending sentence in Frege is the following:

 In other words, given f(a) the function f is the variable and a is the invariant part.
 So why not substitute the value f(a) for f itself?
 Russell promptly wrote Frege a letter pointing out that:

 Frege promptly wrote back to Russell acknowledging the problem:

 While the problem had adverse personal consequences for both men (both had works at the printers that had to be emended), van Heijenoort observes that "The paradox shook the logicians' world, and the rumbles are still felt today. ...
 Russell's paradox, which uses the bare notions of set and element, falls squarely in the field of logic.
 The paradox was first published by Russell in The principles of mathematics (1903) and is discussed there in great detail ...".
 Russell, after six years of false starts, would eventually answer the matter with his 1908 theory of types by "propounding his axiom of reducibility.
 It says that any function is coextensive with what he calls a predicative function: a function in which the types of apparent variables run no higher than the types of the arguments".
 But this "axiom" was met with resistance from all quarters.

-The rejection of impredicatively defined mathematical objects (while accepting the natural numbers as classically understood) leads to the position in the philosophy of mathematics known as predicativism, advocated by Henri Poincaré and Hermann Weyl in his Das Kontinuum.
+The rejection of impredicatively defined mathematical objects (while accepting the natural numbers as classically understood) leads to the position in the philosophy of mathematics known as predicativism, advocated by Henri Poincaré and by Hermann Weyl in his Das Kontinuum.
 Poincaré and Weyl argued that impredicative definitions are problematic only when one or more underlying sets are infinite.